MCERQUA/echo2/knowledge/content_creation/SEO_Enhanced_Content_Production_Plan.md

    - SEO element final check
    - Word count and depth confirmation

-## Implementation Template for Each Article
+## Implementation Template
+The following template can be used to track progress for each article:

 ### Article Information Form
 - **Original Article URL:**